hyperledger-cacti/cacti/samples/fabric/fabric-cli/readme.md

 (Editing of the env and config can be done via the CLI with the `fabric-cli env set` and `fabric-cli config set` commands)

 Set up `.npmrc` by copying across the `.npmrc.template` and updating the values.
-View [Setup Artifactory token for fabric-interop-sdk for the detailed process](https://github.ibm.com/dlt-interoperability/network-setups/tree/master/fabric/dev/scripts/fabric-cli#setup-artifactory-token-for-fabric-interop-sdk)
+View [Setup access token for weaver-fabric-interop-sdk for the detailed process](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/samples/fabric/fabric-cli/readme.md#setup-access-token-for-fabric-interop-sdk)

 Have `yarn` installed and have Node >= 11.14.0 <= 16.0.0